 Position with regular business activities

 The first visualization relates to the regular business activities.
 These are the primary activities within an organization, for instance delivering pizza’s when you work at a pizzeria.

 In the figure below, you can see that the highest pay grades in regular business activities can request an ‘opt-out’ arrangement, which is an agreement not to deduct income taxes.
-This only applies is the assignment does not last longer than 12 months.
-In the middle segment, you can see that the model agreements are backed by an client declaration and a web module.
+This only applies if to assignment under the duration of 12 months.
+In the middle segment, you can see that the model agreements are backed by a client declaration and a web module.
 The clients are responsible for applying for such a declaration.
 That is important to determine whether income tax and/or other taxes have to be paid to the IRS.
-The client declaration can be acquired by filling in a checklist/questionnaire on a web module, which is being developed by the government.
-Although, at the moment, a lot is unclear about what that web module will look like exactly, the idea is that the new system will be a lot more transparent than the old system.
+The client declaration can be acquired by filling in an online questionnaire compiled by the government.
+Although at the moment, a lot is unclear about what that web module will look like exactly, the idea is that the new system will be a lot more transparent.

 Position in non-regular business activities

 Compared with previous laws, the position is much clearer, as the bill now is formed.
 The former VAR and BGL consisted of several statements that had to be applied for.
-The design of an addition of a client statement by means of a web module ensures that clarity can be created for each party.
-Another advantage is that the number of cases of inadvertent false self-employment and competition on terms of employment will decrease.
+The design of an addition of a client statement utilizing a web module ensures that clarity can be created for each party.
+Another advantage is that the number of cases of inadvertent false self-employment and competition in terms of employment will decrease.